Burrumbeet Cup

-The Burrumbeet Cup is a Time Honoredthoroughbred horse race, held under handicap conditions over a distance of 1800 metres at the Burrumbeet racecourse, Burrumbeet, Victoria, Australia on New Year's Day every year.
-It is a prestigious race, escpecially sought after by Ballarat Horse Trainers.
+The Burrumbeet Cup is a thoroughbred horse race, held under handicap conditions over a distance of 1800 metres at the Burrumbeet racecourse, Burrumbeet, Victoria, Australia on New Year's Day every year.
+It is a prestigious race, especially sought after by Ballarat Horse Trainers.

-The 2023 edition was the 133rd running of this famous race and was won by local young Trainer Patrick Kearney, with his Stable Star "ASHY BOY".
-Ashy Boy's part owners have been with Pat since his start as a trainer with a his first ever horse named "Winning Red".

-The 2020 Petrogas Regional Burrumbeet Cup was held on 1 January 2020 and was the 130th running of the race.

-Prize money for the 2020 Burrumbeet Cup was $25,000 and Petrogas Regional is race sponsor.
-Petrogas Regional became the Burrumbeet Cup sponsor from 2015 onwards after the decision by Scott Petroleum to end their Burrumbeet Cup sponsorship following the running of the 2014 Burrumbeet Cup.

-The Burrumbeet Park & Windermere Racing Club (BP&WRC) administer racing at Burrumbeet under the jurisdiction of Racing Victoria and all 14 committee members are volunteers.
+The Burrumbeet Park & Windermere Racing Club (BP&WRC) administer racing at Burrumbeet under the jurisdiction of Racing Victoria and committee members are volunteers.
 President of the BP & WRC is Rod McKinnon and club secretary is Paul Brumby.